-16The dual of the icosahedron would be the dodecahedron.
+17The dual of the icosahedron would be the dodecahedron.
 That is all five platonic solids have platonic solids as duals.
+18Triangles in the Delaunay triangulation correspond to degree-3 vertices in the Voronoi diagram.
+By enforcing a triangle as outer face as well, we have a strong combinatorial property through lemma 5.